-- The school will control access to social media and social networking sites. - Pupils will be advised never to give out/make public personal details of any kind which may identify them and / or their location.
+- The school will control access to social media and social networking sites, using appropriate filtering systems and will monitor this regularly. - Pupils will be advised never to give out/make public personal details of any kind which may identify them and/or their location.
 Examples would include full real name, address, mobile or landline phone numbers, school attended, email addresses, full names of friends/family, specific interests and clubs etc. - Where appropriate information regarding 'location settings' will be taught to students so that they are not giving out their location and potentially their home address to others online. - Pupils should be advised not to place personal photos on any social network space.
 They should consider how public the information is and consider using private areas.
-Advice should be given regarding background detail in a photograph which could identify the student or his/her location. - Pupils should be advised on security and encouraged to set passwords, deny access to unknown individuals and instructed how to block unwanted communications.
-Pupils should be encouraged to invite known friends only and deny access to others by making profiles private. - Pupils are advised not to publish specific and detailed private thoughts, especially those that may be considered threatening, hurtful or defamatory. - The school will work with external ICT teams to ensure that systems to protect pupils are reviewed and improved. - If staff or pupils discover unsuitable sites, the URL must be reported to the Trust Learning Manager for ICT. - The school's broadband access will include filtering appropriate to the age and maturity of pupils.
+Advice should be given regarding background detail in a photograph which could identify the student or his/her location. - Pupils should be advised on security and encouraged to set passwords, deny access to unknown individuals, and instructed how to block unwanted communications.
+Pupils should be encouraged to invite known friends only and deny access to others by making profiles private. - Pupils are advised not to publish specific and detailed private thoughts, especially those that may be considered threatening, hurtful, or defamatory. - The school will work with external ICT teams to ensure that systems to protect pupils are reviewed and improved. - If staff or pupils discover unsuitable sites, the URL must be reported to the ICT technical to ensure this is blocked and information shared with SLT and the Trust Digital Strategy Lead. - The school's broadband access will include filtering appropriate to the age and maturity of pupils.